Warily eyeing omicron, Christmas revelers curb celebrations

 LONDON (AP) — Christmas revelers across Europe are lying low and changing plans as new restrictions and fears about the omicron variant of the coronavirus persuade many to stay home, magnifying concerns about a second lost holiday season for airlines, restaurants and shops already battered by the pandemic.

 Scotland and Wales on Friday pledged millions of pounds for businesses hurt in Britain’s latest surge, heaping pressure on Prime Minister Boris Johnson’s government to do the same in England.
-Treasury chief Rishi Sunak is holding talks with business representatives who have demanded more support, decrying a “lockdown by stealth” in which government officials recommend people stay home as much as possible without officially imposing the strict rules of past shutdowns.
+Treasury chief Rishi Sunak is holding talks with business representatives who have demanded more support, decrying a “lockdown by stealth” in which government officials recommend people cut back on socializing as much as possible without officially imposing the strict rules of past shutdowns.

 Several European countries are warily watching the spread of omicron.
-On Friday, the Danish government proposed closing theaters, concert halls, amusement parks and museums in response to a rise in virus cases that experts said was faster than expected.
+On Friday, Denmark decided to close theaters, concert halls, amusement parks and museums in response to a rise in virus cases that experts said was faster than expected.
+In Spain, friends and classmates canceled traditional year-end dinners — wary of the virus once more.

-But nowhere is the increase more dramatic than in Britain, which reported record numbers of infections, partially driven by the new variant, twice this week.
+Concerns about omicron are especially palpable in Britain, which reported record numbers of infections three days in a row this week, the latest on Friday with more than 93,000 cases tallied.

-Businesses ranging from vacation providers to pubs and theaters are reporting a wave of booking cancellations as customers err on the side of caution rather than risk being infected and missing holiday celebrations with friends and families.
+Businesses ranging from vacation providers to pubs and theaters are reporting a wave of booking cancellations as customers decide to skip merrymaking for now rather than risk being infected and missing family celebrations later.
 Experts say omicron appears more contagious, but little else is known — and the uncertainty itself is enough to cause many to change their plans.

-Even Britain’s Christmas pantos — beloved holiday performances where audiences take part in raucous evenings by shouting warnings to the cast — are under threat.
-The Belgrade Theatre in Coventry, western England, has had to refund 180,000 pounds ($240,000) in ticket sales after customers decided not to go to shows.
+Even Britain’s Christmas pantos — beloved and raucous holiday performances — are under threat.
+The Belgrade Theatre in Coventry, western England, had to refund 180,000 pounds ($240,000) in ticket sales after customers decided not to go to shows.
 It was also forced to cancel 12 performances of “Beauty and the Beast” because half the cast tested positive.

 “There’s been a real dent of confidence,’’ Executive Director Joanna Reid told the BBC.